Nepomuceno/arm-tutorial/README.md

 ##102-parameter-customization.json

-This template is is showing how to have restrictions on parameters and to make it more sensible to you use case.
+This template shows how to have restrictions on parameters and to make it more sensible to you use case.

-the parameter file have invalid values on purpose to show how to invalidate the parameters of a template.
+The parameter file has invalid values on purpose to show how to validate the parameters of a template.

 ##103-invoking-other-templates.json

-On this I will show how to use nested templates and how can you deploy using them.
+On this I show how to use nested templates and how can you deploy using them.

 ##201-using-object-parameters.json

-This will show the basic usage of an object parameter and how can you customize it to fit you needs and do not require multiple parameters to be passed.
+This shows the basic usage of an object parameter, and how you can customize it to fit your needs and do not require multiple parameters to be passed.

 ##202-enable-templates.json